corker/FluentProjections/README.md

         .Map(...));
 ```

-A signle handler can be defined for all registered events in a denormalizer:
+A single handler can be defined for all registered events in a denormalizer:

 ```
     public void Handle(object @event)